 - Cocoa is a small (4–8 metres) evergreen tree, native to the deep tropical regions of Central and South America

-- Establishment of cocoa is challenging as the plant is particularly sensitive to wind, high light levels and moisture stress
+- Establishment is challenging as the plant is particularly sensitive to wind, high light levels and moisture stress

-- The cocoa industry is a new industry in Australia and as at 2013 there were around 20 hectares of cocoa in production
+- The industry is a new industry in Australia and there are around 20 hectares in production

 - Potential industry development in Australia lies in the development of an ‘origin’ based boutique chocolate industry and tourism opportunities such as ‘bean to bar’

-In 2011–12, worldwide production of cocoa was approximately four million tonnes, valued at US$2307 per tonne, and over 70% of production was in Africa.
-Around the world, 90% of cocoa production is on landholdings of 4.8 hectares or less; and 5% comes from plantations of 40 hectares or more.
+Worldwide production of cocoa was approximately five million tonnes, with over 70% of production was in Africa.
+Around the world, 90% of production is on landholdings of 4.8 hectares or less; and 5% comes from plantations of 40 hectares or more.

-The cocoa industry in Australia is new, with only 15 to 20 hectares under production.
-An eight-year feasibility study showed that the best cocoa production in Australia was at Mossman, 100 kilometres north of Cairns.
+The industry in Australia is new, with only 15 to 20 hectares under production.
+An eight-year feasibility study showed that the best production in Australia was at Mossman, 100km north of Cairns.
 New plantings are also being established in the Innisfail region using trellis management.
 There is potential for an industry to encompass 1,000 hectares, producing up to 3,000 tonnes of dried bean.
 The value of raw product to the region would be around AU$10–12 million.